e-mail: bok@dhit.pl

 • Due to the option of accurate forming or adaptation to individual needs – neodymium magnets can be produced in a wide range of shapes and sizes, which enhances their versatility in applications.

-• Wide application in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.
+• Key role in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets:

-• Potential hazard associated with microscopic parts of magnets pose a threat, in case of ingestion, which is particularly important in the context of children's health.
-Additionally, small elements of these magnets can be problematic in medical diagnosis after entering the body.
+• Health risk to health from tiny fragments of magnets can be dangerous, if swallowed, which is particularly important in the context of children's health.
+Furthermore, small elements of these magnets can hinder the diagnostic process when they are in the body.

 Not all neodymium magnets are toys, so do not let children play with them.
 In such a situation, surgery is necessary to remove them.
 In the worst case scenario, it can result in death.